ChristerNilsson/Lab/2019/026-ResistanceCalculatorNim/rosettacode.md

+# Parallel Resistor Calculator

-# Introduction
+### Introduction

-Calculate the resistance of a network of resistors.
+* Calculate the resistance of a network of resistors.
-The resistors can be connected in series or parallel.
+* The resistors can be connected in series or parallel.
-Use infix or RPN to state the network.
+* Use infix or RPN to state the network.
-Calculate resistance, voltage, current and power for every resistor and operation.
+* Calculate resistance, voltage, current and power for every resistor and operation.

-# Background
+### Background

 * Serial Resistors: the sum of the resistors gives the equivalent resistor
 * Parallel Resistors: the inverse of the sum of the inverse of the resistors